A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Surface triad field

-The proposed construction of the surface triad is based on a material director $\gtriadtilde{}$ lying on the solid surface, in combination with the surface normal vector.
-The obvious and intuitive choice for this solid material director is the intersection between the beam \cs plane and the solid surface tangent plane in the reference configuration, \cf \Cref{fig:surface_triad:surface_triad_construction}, which reads
+The proposed construction of the surface triad is based on a material director $\gtriadtilde{}$ lying on the surface, in combination with the surface normal vector.
+The obvious and intuitive choice for this surface material director is the intersection between the beam \cs plane and the surface tangent plane in the reference configuration, \cf \Cref{fig:surface_triad:surface_triad_construction}, which reads

-Theoretically, this definition of the solid material director can result in a singularity if the beam \cs and the surface tangent plane are parallel to each other.
-However, since this would mean that the beam centerline is normal to the solid surface, this singularity will not be relevant for practical applications.
-The solid surface triad in the reference configuration can subsequently be constructed based on the solid material director and the solid surface normal vector, \ie
+Theoretically, this definition of the surface material director can result in a singularity if the beam \cs and the surface tangent plane are parallel to each other.
+However, since this would mean that the beam centerline is normal to the surface, this singularity will not be relevant for practical applications.
+The surface triad in the reference configuration can subsequently be constructed based on the surface material director and the surface normal vector, \ie